 - Next, soak your cashews in very hot water for 1 hour or 6-8 hours in cool water.
 Then drain and set aside.
 If using soaked cashews more than 1 hour after draining, cover and refrigerate for up to 4-5 hours (continuing the soak can make them mealy or too soft).

 - Meanwhile, prepare crust by preheating oven to 350 degrees F (176 C) and adding oats, almonds, sea salt, coconut sugar and maple syrup to a high-speed blender or food processor.
 Pulse into a fine meal.
 Then add coconut oil and and pulse until a crust "dough" forms that holds together when you squeeze it between your fingers.
 If it appears too dry, add more melted coconut oil 1 Tbsp (15 g) at at time and blend.
-I found 5 Tbsp (75 g) to be about right.
+I found 5 Tbsp (75 g // as recipe is written // adjust if altering batch size) to be about right.

 - Then add the crust mixture to the pan and use your hands to spread it into an even layer, pushing the crust up to the edges of the pan so it contains the filling well.
 To achieve a uniform layer, cover a flat-bottom object (such as a drinking glass) with parchment paper and press down firmly.